MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-network-content.md

-The following guidance describes how to design and implement network concepts for deploying Azure Kubernetes Service (AKS) nodes on Azure Stack HCI and Windows Server clusters.
+This scenario illustrates how to design and implement network concepts for deploying Azure Kubernetes Service (AKS) nodes on Azure Stack HCI and Windows Server clusters.

 This article includes recommendations for networking design for Kubernetes nodes and Kubernetes containers.

-## Architecture
+## Workflow

+The following image shows the network architecture for Azure Kubernetes Service on Azure Stack HCI or Windows Server 2019/2022 datacenter clusters:

 :::image type="content" source="media/aks-network.png" alt-text="Conceptual graphic showing network baseline architecture." lightbox="media/aks-network.png":::

-### Components

-The architecture consists of the following components and capabilities:
+The scenario consists of the following components and capabilities:

 - [Azure Stack HCI (20H2)][] is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
 Azure Stack HCI cluster is implemented as a 2-4 node cluster.
 - Windows Server 2019/2022 datacenter failover cluster is a group of independent computers that work together to increase the availability and scalability of clustered roles.